 If your pressure is high enough, it can damage your blood vessels, as well as your heart, kidneys, eyes and brain.
 It can also put you at greater risk for coronary heart disease, stroke, heart failure and blindness.

-“Any BP over 140/90 is considered high, but if you have diabetes or chronic kidney disease, keep your levels below 130/80.
-Limiting your sodium intake to below 1,500 mg can help control your BP,” Dr. Shafer says.
+“Any BP over 130/80 mmHg is considered high.
+Limiting your sodium intake to below 2,300 mg daily can help control your BP,” Dr. Shafer says.

 Celery contains a phytochemical called phthalides.
 As an extract, it’s called NBP, and it relaxes the tissues of the artery walls to increase blood flow and reduce blood pressure.

 Eating the whole food, though, is better.
 Celery stalk salt content is low, and you also get fiber, magnesium and potassium to help regulate your blood pressure, as well.